Class of 2024:

 Lindsey Moriyama (Honolulu, HI), CLAS, ENGL

-is currently pursuing an MFA in Creative Writing at City University of New York, City College.
+received an MFA in Creative Writing from City University of New York, City College, in 2018 and is now a professional writer.
 As an undergraduate, she worked as a Latin tutor and studied abroad in London.
 With the Hawaii Club, she co-organized and performed at the Annual Luau.
 She also played volleyball with various teams on campus.

 Sarah (Natelson) Romano (Missoula, MT), CLAS

-is now engaged in campus ministry at the Colorado School of Mines.
+was engaged in campus ministry at the Colorado School of Mines, but is now focusing on being a first-time mother.
 At Willamette, she worked as a Latin tutor in the Language Learning Lab.

 Karen Page (Windsor, CA) CLAS, ARTH, Departmental Honors in Art History

-is pursuing a Masters in Art History at Indiana University Bloomington.
+received a Masters in Art History, Criticism and Conservation from Indiana University Bloomington in 2019.
 At Willamette, she received funding through LARC to complete a LARC summer research thesis on "Demystifying the Parthenon" (2015).
 She also worked at the front desk of WU's Office of International Education and served as Director of Rituals for her sorority, Delta Gamma.

 Kristen Patterson (Medford, OR), CLAS, arth, magna cum laude, Departmental Honors

-is pursuing her M.A. in Greek, Latin, and Classical Studies at Bryn Mawr College.
+is pursuing her Ph.D. in Greek, Latin, and Classical Studies at Bryn Mawr College.
 As an undergraduate, she worked as the Classics Liaison to the Language Lab and Latin & Greek Tutor.
 She also presented at Willamette's 2014 SSRD on "The Judgement of Paris in Art: A Critical Look at the Judge Himself" and at the 2015 NUCAW on "Agricola the Scholar General."
 Over the summer, she worked as a horse wrangler in Sunriver, OR.
+After WU, she completed the 1-year Post-Baccalaureate Program in Classics at the University of Pennsylvania, then went on and received her MA in Classics from Bryn Mawr, before entering the Ph.D. program there.

 George Paulson (Fayetteville, AR), CLAS, magna cum laude, Phi Beta Kappa, Departmental Honors